dnanhkhoa/cv-parser/README.md

 # CVParser

-A simple tool for extracting important information from CV using rules, patterns, and regular expression.
+A simple tool for extracting important information from Résumé using rules, patterns, and regular expression.

 **Input formats:** pdf, doc, docx